PritomKumarPaul/gait_live_streaming/README.md

 - `fastapi` and `uvicorn` are used for the final live webcam web app.
 - `pyngrok` is used only if you want to create a public tunnel for the FastAPI app.
 - `aiortc` was installed during live-streaming experimentation and transport work.
+- do not install the PyPI `yolox` package for this repo; the project uses the bundled local YOLOX code under `OpenGait/demo/libs/yolox`

 If needed, verify CUDA: